 - 4. Select one of the options according to your needs: - Co-sign to add your own signature to the file, independently from any other signature already present and whether they are correct or not. - Counter-sign to add your signature and counter-sign all the other signatures already included (and possibly other counter-signatures).
-Other signatures must be first successfully checked to ensure the counter-signature validity.
+This operation is only available if all the signatures have already been checked and validated.